-- March 29, 1945, movie star Jimmy Stewart promoted to the full Colonel.
+March 29, 1945: Movie star Jimmy Stewart promoted to full Colonel.
 Stewart is one of the few Americans to rise from a Private to a Colonel in four years.
 In 1946, Stewart appeared in It’s a Wonderful Life with Donna Reed.

 Major Jimmy Stewart confers with a B-24 crew member

-- The historic photo, Raising the Flag on Iwo Jima, was taken May 23, 1945 at Mt.
+May 23, 1945: The historic photo, Raising the Flag on Iwo Jima, ist aken at Mt.
 Suribachi in Japan by Joe Rosenthal became one of the most significant and recognizable images of WWII.

-- V-J Day, August 14, 1945.
+August 14, 1945: V-J Day.
 Japan surrenders unconditionally at the end of WWII.
 V-J Day in Times Square, the famous photo of the sailor kissing the white-clad nurse, was taken.